 One of the most appealing aspects of pickleball is its straightforward ruleset.
 It’s a game that a beginner can pick up and fully understand within their first game.

-- Two-Bounce Rule: The ball must bounce once on the opposite side of the court when it is served and then immediately bounce again upon the return before players can start volley play.
+Two-Bounce Rule | The ball must bounce once on the receiving side after the serve and once again after the return before volley play can start. |

 Rules for Pickleball Serving